Multifamily and Apartment Property Tax Consulting

 A review may include assessment notices, rent rolls, operating statements, expense data, prior filings and details about the property’s condition and market position.

-Your property may be overassessed.
+Your multifamily property may be overassessed.

-Let’s identify opportunities to reduce your taxes.
+Let’s identify opportunities to reduce your property tax burden.